 We also evaluate our service performance by providing an annual forecast of the services we plan to deliver and the standards we expect to meet.
 The following service statement presents our anticipated delivery for the 2016/17 year.
-We will report actual performance against this forecast in our year-end Annual Report.27 chosen a set of indicators which we believe are important to our community and stakeholders and that provide a fair representation of how well the DHB is performing.
+We will report actual performance against this forecast in our year-end Annual Report.15